phpactor/phpactor/doc/reference/configuration.rst

 Enable or disable the ``name_search`` completor.

-Completion for class names, constants and functions located in the index
+Completion for class names, constants and functions located in the index.

 **Default**: ``true``